thekitchen-pot/thekitchen-pot/src/content/blog/how-to-use-egg-poachers.md

 ---
+excerpt: Want the perfect poach?
+This guide shows how to use egg poachers for silky, dreamy eggs every time.
+It makes breakfast faster, cleaner, and tastier.
+showTableOfContents: true
+authorId: kitchenpot1
-title: 'How to Use Egg Poachers: Top 3 Reliable Techniques'
+title: "How to Use Egg Poachers: Top 3 Reliable Techniques"
+source: How To
 slug: how-to-use-egg-poachers
 pubDate: 2020-05-12
 modDate: 2025-01-25
+image: src/content/blog/images/poached-egg.jpg
+category: How To Guides
 author: Boniface Muriuki
-authorBio: >-
-  Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
-He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
-He has excelled in developing unique recipes and influencing the menu at the restaurant.
-He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
-authorId: kitchenpot1
 authorImage: /images/authors/chris-thompson.png
-authorImageAlt: kitchenpot1
-image: src/content/blog/images/poached-egg.jpg
-coverAlt: 'How to Use Egg Poachers: Top 3 Reliable Techniques'
+coverAlt: "How to Use Egg Poachers: Top 3 Reliable Techniques"
-description: >-
-  If you're tired of the traditional, tiresome method of poaching eggs, using an egg poacher is the way to go!
-This article provides a step-by-step guide on how to use different types of egg poachers, such as silicone,
 tags:
   - benefits-of-poached-eggs
   - best-egg-poachers
   - egg-poachers
   - poached-eggs
-category: How To Guides
-seo: >-
+authorImageAlt: kitchenpot1
+description: If you're tired of the traditional, tiresome method of poaching eggs, using an egg poacher is the way to go!
+This article provides a step-by-step guide on how to use different types of egg poachers, such as silicone,
-  Want to get perfectly poached eggs without a hassle?
+seo: Want to get perfectly poached eggs without a hassle?
 Here's a comprehensive guide on how to use egg poachers to make the best eggs for your family!
 Read on to understand.
+authorBio: Chef Boniface is a graduate in Culinary Arts from the Institute of Culinary Education, New York.
+He has worked in several restaurants and is currently the Head Chef at Cavali Restaurant.
+He has excelled in developing unique recipes and influencing the menu at the restaurant.
+He prides himself in sharing his knowledge at thekitchenpot.com where he writes about the best cookware for various recipes..
 ---

 You’re probably wondering how to [poach eggs](https://en.wikipedia.org/wiki/Poached_egg) like a professional.
 Well, the process is easier said than done!
 And that’s why you should use an egg poacher!
 This article gives a step-by-step guide on how to use egg poachers.